1967–68 AEK Athens F.C. season: Overview

-In the summer of 1967, the good course of the club was guaranteed by the presence, from the beginning of the season, of Jenő Csaknády.
-Evaluating the team's existing roster, he decided that without the need of particular transfer additions, he could turn it into a worthy contender for the title.
-The experience of the previous season, in which Csaknády took the team 6 points behind Olympiacos and managed to make them equal contenders, the confidence and admiration of the players towards his person and his undoubted ability and hard work, convinced everyone in AEK that better days were ahead for the club, even talking about the repeat of the championship conquest of 1963.
-Csaknády managed to turn the players into soldiers, ready to give their best to the team and their coach.
+In the summer of 1967, ambitions of AEK Athens for the season were strengthened by the presence of Jenő Csaknády from its beginning.
+Evaluating the roster, the manager decided that without the need for any major signings, he could turn the club into title favourites.
+The previous season, in which Csaknády had managed to bring AEK back into title contention despite being six points behind Olympiacos, convinced the club that another championship triumph, similar to that of 1963, was possible.
+Csaknády instilled discipline and determination within the squad, with the players fully committed to both the team and their manager.

-AEK entered the championship race and in their first six matches achieved 5 wins and a draw in the derby against Panathinaikos at Leoforos Alexandras Stadium.
-The team appeared complete in all their lines and under the guidance of Csaknády, seemed capable of subduing any opponent.
-The defeat in Katerini against Pierikos by 1–0 on 29 November, temporarily removed them from the top of the standings.
-The yellow-blacks reacted in a deafening and thunderous way at the very next matchday, when they destroyed the other contender, Olympiacos and their hopes in winning the league, by crushing them by 1–4 at Karaiskakis Stadium.
-As the league race progressed, AEK were at a demonic pace whenever they faced a big rival in a derby.
-Most noticeably, the team achieved five out of six victories against the three big clubs of Thessaloniki, with Aris managing to get a draw in his ground.
-With the victory against Panathinaikos at home the yellow and blacks and their record was kept intact, with the only remaining derby being the against Olympiacos at Nea Filadelfeia.
-On 31 March, AEK with their second victory by 2–1 over the club of Piraeus, ultimately secured the title from the 26th matchday.
-The win was celebrated by the thousands of fans that were in the stadium, with some of them entering the pitch and taking the jerseys and shorts of the players as souvenirs.
-The conquest of the championship was mathematically secured on 4 April, in the 1–0 win against Panelefsiniakos away from home.
+AEK entered the championship race and in their first six matches achieved five wins and a draw in the derby against Panathinaikos at Leoforos Alexandras Stadium.
+The defeat in Katerini against Pierikos by 1–0 on 29 November temporarily removed them from the top of the standings.
+The yellow-blacks responded emphatically in the following matchday, when they defeated fellow title contenders Olympiacos 4–1 at Karaiskakis Stadium.
+As the league race progressed, AEK performed strongly in derby matches throughout the season, achieving five victories in six matches against the three big clubs of Thessaloniki, with Aris being the only side to hold them to a draw on their home ground.
+With the victory against Panathinaikos at home the yellow-blacks maintained their unbeaten derby record, with the only remaining derby being the match against Olympiacos at Nea Filadelfeia.
+On 31 March, AEK effectively secured the title on the 26th matchday with their second 2–1 victory over the Piraeus club.
+The win was celebrated by the thousands of supporters at the stadium, with some of them entering the pitch and taking the jerseys and shorts of the players as souvenirs.
+The championship was mathematically secured on 4 April, in the 1–0 win against Panelefsiniakos away from home.